Oonagh Kearney is an award-winning film writer and director based between London and Cork.

 As a director of screendance, Oonagh has collaborated with choreographers Cindy Cummings, Megan Kennedy and Jessica Kennedy.
-Her short film Her Mother’s Daughters screened at over seventy festivals and won seven awards.
+Her short film Her Mother’s Daughters screened at over seventy international festivals and won seven awards.
 Her 2012 Reel Art film Wonder House took an experimental approach to the exploration of art and science by combining choreographic sequences with documentary interviews.
 Nominated for Best Emerging International Filmmaker, Oonagh was awarded special mention at The London Open City Docs Festival in 2013.

 "We want to draw special mention to Wonder House, probably the most ambitious film in the shortlist.
 We very much appreciate the originality of ideas expressed and applaud the beauty of the piece"